retiarylime/thinkpad-t14s/trackpoint/trackpoint.md

 2. Logout and relogin to apply changes.

+3. You can test your accuracy on trackpoint on this [link](https://mouseaccuracy.com/)

-3. Final `libinput` properties for trackpoint
+4. Final `libinput` properties for trackpoint

 	```bash
 	xinput --list-props "TPPS/2 Elan TrackPoint"